Best Home Run Props Today – Daily MLB HR Picks and Predictions

 First player to hit a home run

 This bet is tougher and riskier.
 You’re picking the first player to hit a home run in the entire game.
 It doesn’t matter which team they play for.
-If anyone else homers first, your bet loses, even if your player goes deep later.
+If anyone else homers first, your bet loses, even if your player hits a HR later.

 Payouts are higher because it’s harder to hit.
 Odds for a first home run can be +800 or more.
 A $50 bet at +800 returns a $400 profit.